KannonZenetism/zenetism-field-physics/zenetism/MP11_codex-of-principles-ch26.md

 ---

-### Note — The Bodhisattva as Fractal Form, Not Incarnate Being
+### Note on The Bodhisattva as Fractal Form, Not Incarnate Being

 The Bodhisattva is not a soul or being — it is a **Form**.